Penthouse and Pavement: Track listing

-Additional tracks
+Bonus tracks

 2010 3-disc special edition

 The album was reproduced live in its entirety in a series of concerts the band held throughout 2010, one of which (in Sheffield) was filmed and shown on BBC Two on 16 May 2010.
 The following night a documentary about the making of the album was screened; this was later included on a new three-disc special edition of the album released in November 2010.